sdercolin/recstar/README.md

 #### APK

-See the [releases page](https://github.com/sdercolin/recstar/releases) as well.
+Attached in the release page.

 #### Play Store